tlwilliams895/gis-devops/src/studios/aws-rds-vpc/index.rst

 * Return to the RDS Dashboard
-* Scroll down and click the "Launch a DB instance" button
+* Scroll down and click the **Create Database** button (image below is out of date)
 * For Airwaze, you will use a PostgreSQL database
 * Select PostgreSQL
-* Click "Next"
+* Click **Next**

-Screen shot of the "Engine options" window
+Screen shot of the **Engine options** window

   .. image:: /_static/images/lb-cloud/8-select-postgres.png

 * AWS will next ask you how you plan to use the database.
 Production-ready databases will have multiple availability zone redundancy and higher-speed storage options, but are also more expensive.
-Select "Dev/Test" to access the lower-powered options then click "Next."
+Select **Dev/Test** to access the lower-powered options then click **Next.**

-Screen shot of the "Use case" window
+Screen shot of the **Use case** window

   .. image:: /_static/images/lb-cloud/9-select-dev-test.png

 * Make sure the DB engine version matches the version of PostgreSQL you need to use.
 * Select ``db.t2.micro`` instance class.
 This is the smallest, slowest, and least-expensive instance option for RDS.
-* For this studio, select "No" for a Multi-AZ deployment.
+* For this studio, select **No** for a Multi-AZ deployment.
 In a production environment, this is an important option to ensure the database is always accessible.
 For this studio, you do not need this.
 * The studio database is very small.
 Use the smallest storage option.

 Screen shot of the instance class configuration window for RDS